Complete Golf Store Business Logo

 This means that your torso remains straight and level, and your head stays steady.
 During the follow-through, your spine should remain erect and aligned with your shoulders.

-Your legs are the foundation of any great golf swing; they provide stability when swinging and allow for a quick and efficient weight shift.
+Your legs are the foundation of any great swing; they provide stability when swinging and allow for a quick and efficient weight shift.
 When executing a proper follow-through, your legs work together to propel you forward.

 They also serve as shock absorbers to protect against injuries caused by jarring collisions with the ground.
 In addition, your legs give you support and traction when making powerful swings.